-Τασς Attributes Description Tags Description Optional Replace value Sets this symbol as a root symbol that must rootSymbol Optional.
+Tags Attributes Description 1463 rootSymbol Optional.
 Boolean value.
-Sets this symbol as a root symbol that must be resolved.
+Sets this symbol as a root symbol that must 1 00 03 1111001 be resolved.
 See also rootSymbol tag. weak Optional.
 Boolean value.
-Sets this symbol as a weak symbol. group memoryLayout directive.
+Sets this symbol as a weak symbol. weak memoryLayout directive.
 Defines a named group of sections.
-Group name may be used in expression macros START, END, SIZE.
-All mem- oryLayout directives are allowed within this tag (recursively). name The name of the group. include Includes an lsc fragment file, semantically the same as if the fragment Include contents were defined in place of the include tag. name Name of the file to include.
+Group group name may be used in expression macros START, END, SIZE.
+All mem- oryLayout directives are allowed within this tag (recursively). name The name of the group. include Includes an lsc fragment file, semantically the same as if the fragment 21102000 contents were defined in place of the include tag. name Name of the file to include.
 When the name is relative, the file sepa- rator is /, and the file is relative to the directory where the current lsc file or fragment is loaded.
-When absolute, the name describes a platform-dependent filename. - Root tag for an .lsc file. lsc name Name of the lsc file.
+When absolute, the name describes a platform-dependent filename. lsc Root tag for an .lsc file.
+180 name Name of the lsc file.
 The ELF executable output will be {name}.out, and the map file will be {name}.map lscFragment Root tag for an lsc file fragment.
-Lsc fragments are loaded from the 1501 Tugillette linker path option, or included from a master file using the include tag.
+Lsc fragments are loaded from the linker path option, or included from a master file using the include tag.
 Describes the organization of a set of memory intervals.
 The memory memoryLayout layouts are processed in the order in which they are declared in the file.
 The same interval may be organized in several layouts.
 Each lay- out starts at the value of the cursor the previous layout ended.
-The fol- · · lowing tags are allowed within a memoryLayout directive: defSymbol (under certain conditions), group, memoryLayoutRef, padding, and sectionRef. ranges Exclusive with default.
-Comma-separated ordered list of fixed sections to which the layout is applied.
+The fol- lowing tags are allowed within a memoryLayout directive: defSymbol (under certain conditions), group, memoryLayoutRef, padding, and sectionRef. man maa Exclusive with default.
+Comma-separated ordered list of fixed sections ranges · • to which the layout is applied.
 Sections represent memory segments. image Optional.
 Boolean value. false if not set.
 If true, the layout de- scribes a part of the binary image: Only image sections can be embed- ded.
 If false, only runtime sections can be embedded. relocation Optional.
 Name of the section to which this layout is relocated. name Exclusive with ranges.
 Defines a named memoryLayout directive in- stead of specifying a concrete memory location.
-May be included in a parent memoryLayout using memoryLayoutRef. mamanul accept D = C memoryLayout directive.
-Provides an extension-point mechanism to memoryLayoutRef include memoryLayout directives defined outside the current one. name All directives of memoryLayout defined with the same name are in- cluded in an undefined order.
-1.11 memoryLayout directive.
+May be included in a parent memoryLayout using memoryLayoutRef. memoryLayoutRef memoryLayout directive.
+Provides an extension-point mechanism to memor yeayoutker include memoryLayout directives defined outside the current one. name All directives of memoryLayout defined with the same name are in- cluded in an undefined order. memoryLayout directive.
 Append padding bytes to the current cursor. padding Either size or align attributes should be provided. size Optional.
 Expression must be resolved to a constant after the full load of the lsc file.
 Increment the cursor position with the given size. align Optional.
-Expression must be resolved to a constant after the full load 011BII of the lsc file.
+Expression must be resolved to a constant after the full load ~==0.1 of the lsc file.
 Move the current cursor position to the next address that matches the given alignment.
 Warning: when used with relocation, the relocation cursor is also aligned.
-Keep in mind this may increase address the relocation cursor is also aligned.
-Keep in mind this may increase the cursor position with a different amount of bytes. address the relocation cursor is also aligned.
-Keep in mind this may increase the cursor position with a different amount of bytes.
-Optional.
-Expression must be resolved to a constant after the full load address the relocation cursor is also aligned.
-Keep in mind this may increase the cursor position with a different amount of bytes.
+Keep in mind this may increase the cursor position with a different amount of bytes. address auuress Optional.
+Expression must be resolved to a constant after the full load of the lsc file.
+Move the current cursor position to the given absolute address.